andgrand1/mobileChef/readME.md

 ## Description

-This is an app that allows users to select items and add them to their carts.
-THis app also can save specfic favriotes foods to a database so you can quick acsess favroited items that can be accesed from your account.
+This is an app that allows users search for fast-food chains near you and view their menu.
+This app also can save specific favriotes foods to a database so you can acsess those items from favroited items that can be accesed from your account.
 This also stores credit card information for quick checkouts.
-This searches for resturantsear you.

 ## Live link